tochsner/phylodata/website/src/lib/docs/python_files.md

 This page explains you everything there is to know about accessing files from PhyloData.

-!> Generally, you should use one of the function described on this page to access files, instead of manually constructing their paths.
+!> Generally, you should use one of the functions described on this page to access files, instead of manually constructing their paths.
 Working with file paths can easily lead to errors and inconsistencies.

 !> Using these functions also ensures that everything works nicely with **preview files**.
 See [Dealing with large files](/docs/python_large_files) for more information.